James-gift/Project-1---ELK/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

-filebeat collects log file data
+Filebeat collects log file data.

-metricbeat collects system metric data related to cpu and memory usage as well as other system statistics
+Metricbeat collects system metric data related to cpu and memory usage as well as other system statistics.

-what you'd look to see is that this data is connected to kibana on the elk server and that the dashboards give you a visualization of that data so it can be monitored easil
+What you'd look to see is that this data is connected to kibana on the elk server and that the dashboards give you a visualization of that data so it can be monitored easily.

-y### Using the Playbook
+### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below: